Tennessee Higher Education Sustainability Initiative

 1. Tennessee College/Underserved Community Partnership Program (TN CUPP);

-2. Tennessee Higher Education Institutions Sustainability Network (TN HEI SN);
+2. Tennessee Higher Education Sustainability Network (TN HESN);

 TDEC provides positive, impactful assistance to Tennessee’s higher education institution’s students, faculty, and staff in a complete circle by supporting sustainability and resilience through establishing public-private partnerships to complete community improvements; providing a network for sustainability collaboration and support; and also addressing the most basic human need by providing salvaged food that would have otherwise been wasted to food insecure people.